github/docs/content/osmand/widgets/action-widgets.md

 User can enable 'OsmAnd Tracker status' in Configure screen menu. <br>

-IMPORTANT: tap the OsmAnd Tracker widget and chose the tab 'Live now'.
+IMPORTANT: Tap the OsmAnd Tracker widget and chose the tab 'Live now'.
 In the upper-right corner click three vertical dotes.
 Check settings.
 Choose the OsmAnd Tracker version that OsmAnd Tracker will use to display position.

 ## Mapillary widget